egrzeszczak/iocparser/README.md

 `iocparser` will detect:

-- MD5, SHA1, SHA256 hashes
+- URLs
 - IPv4 Addresses,
+- MD5, SHA1, SHA256 hashes (TODO: Work in progress)
-- Domain Names,
+- Domain Names, (TODO: Work in progress)
-- Email Addresses,
+- Email Addresses, (TODO: Work in progress)
-- URLs

 ## 2. Enriching IoCs

 `iocparser` will enrich detected IoCs with:

-- Links to public reputation services (such as Talos Intelligence, VirusTotal, AbuseIPDB, IBM XForce)
+- Links to public reputation services (such as Talos Intelligence, VirusTotal, AbuseIPDB, IBM XForce) (TODO: Work in progress)
+- Create RSA NetWitness queries (TODO: Work in progress)

 ## 3. Printing and formating IoCs

 `iocparser` will print detected and enriched IoCs:

-- In a Markdown format (usage: `-f markdown`)
+- In a Markdown format (usage: `-f markdown`) (TODO: Work in progress)
 - As a [Jira wiki text](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all) (TODO: Work in progress)
 - As a CSV (TODO: Work in progress)